jameshughes89/cs102/src/site/labs/recursion/recursion.rst

 *********

 * Feel free to use your laptop if you have it
-* Ensure I have recorded your completion --- failure to do so will result in a grade of 0
 * I strongly encourage you to work with others in the lab

     * When you get stuck, do me a favour and ask those sitting around you for help